 Did you know that, Nepalis worship Dogs on the second day of Tihar (Diwali) festival?
 I’m not sure if they enjoy the attention, but they look so adorable.

-Wildlife watching, even if it means birdwatching, is an important part of my travel and that’s what makes my trip complete.
+Wildlife watching, even if it means birdwatching, is an important part of my travels and that’s what makes my trip complete.